mohabgabber/privalise-network/README.md

 ## Set Up:
   * Clone The Repository `git clone https://github.com/privalise-network.git && cd privalise-network`
   * Install Requirements `pip install -r requirements.txt`
-  * you'll to create a .env file in the root directory of the app, and specify `debug` and `secret_key`
+  * you'll have to create a .env file in the root directory of the app, and specify `debug` and `secret_key`
   * Let's Make Migrations And Migrate  `python manage.py makemigrations && python manage.py migrate`
   * Now Finally We Will Run The Server `python manage.py runserver`
   * NOTE: you need to download `gnupg` for 2 factor-authentication and some other functionalities to work